 In NYC KIDS, about 7,500 households with one or more children aged 13 years or younger (2017: children aged 0-13 years, 2019: children aged 1-13 years) were interviewed.
 Respondents were parents, guardians or other family members who were sufficiently knowledgeable about the randomly selected child’s health.
 The 2017 survey data were weighted to the population of children ages 0-13 as per the 2010 Census data and the 2012-2016 American Community Survey.
 The 2019 survey data were weighted to the population of children ages 1-13 as per the 2010 Census data and the 2014-2018 American Community Survey.

-Methods: A parent, guardian or other knowlegeable adult (referred to as "parent," as 92% of respondents were either the child's mother or father) was interviewed about the health of one child aged 12 years or younger in the selected household for a sample of 3,002 children.
-Survey data are weighted to the NYC population of children aged 12 years and younger according to the 2006-2008 American Community Survey (PUMS - Public Use Microdata Sample).
-For more details on the surveys methodology, read the Child Health Survey Methods Summary [PDF].
+In both the Child Community Health Survey as well as the Child Health, Emotional Wellness and Development Survey, a parent, guardian or other knowledgeable adult was interviewed about the health of one child ages 12 years or younger in the selected household for a sample of about 3,000 children.
+Survey data were weighted to the NYC population of children ages 12 years and younger according to the American Community Survey (2006 to 2008 data for the 2009 survey and 2011 to 2013 data for the 2015 survey).

 You can request analytic SAS datasets for the CCHS, CHEWDS and NYC KIDS by completing the EPI data request form.
 The NYC KIDS data will be added to EpiQuery in the future.